cekbote/coredns_ml_plugin/README.md

 </p>

-- __Analysis of Malicious Domain Names:__ The application allows the user to visualize the top 20 malicious domains queried as a bar graph.
+- __Analysis of Malicious Domain Names:__ The application allows the user to visualize the top 20 malicious domains queried, as a bar graph.
 It also displays a list of all the malicious domains queried which can be seen via a toggle switch in the same window.
 This allows the user to gain a general picture of all the malicious domain names queried and also helps in identifying model